Conditionals

 num is not greater than 20

-When we combine keywords if
+When we combine keywords if and else, we produce conditional

 statements.
 These statements tell Java to execute a code block — a